ZeroniaServer/RocketRidersWiki/behind_the_scenes/datapacks.md

 That may have been a bit too in depth of an example, but the point is that the `enable` function ensures any special game configurations are set once the gamemode is enabled.

 Likewise, the `disable` function ensures that these game configurations are reverted to their original states (i.e. removes the tags and kills the entities, where applicable).
-Most importantly, it removes the `[gamemode]Enabled` tag and adding the `switchGamemodes` tag for the next gamemode to be selected.
+Most importantly, it removes the `[gamemode]Enabled` tag and adds the `switchGamemodes` tag for the next gamemode to be selected.
 (Hopefully you don't need an example for that.)

 ---
 ### `ifenabled` Function